refinedev/refine/documentation/blog/2023-06-02-react-uselayouteffect.md

 ## Conclusion

-Throughout this article, you have learnt a lot about `useLayoutEffect` hook, similarities and differences, best practices etc. By now I am confident you know enough to properly make use of effect hooks in your applications to improve the overall experience and solve great problems.
+Throughout this article, you have learned a lot about `useLayoutEffect` hook, similarities and differences, best practices etc. By now I am confident you know enough to properly make use of effect hooks in your applications to improve the overall experience and solve great problems.